bassistTech/rayTrace/readme.md

 ## What it does so far

+I think I've gotten this to the point where I could use it for real designs, *provided that I extend the package with more Python code when I run into a roadblock*.

 * "Standard" conic section surface, which includes the spherical surface, and a cylindrical version
 * "Paraxial" surface
 * Refractive materials (glasses) and mirrors